weaviate/weaviate-io/developers/weaviate/api/graphql/search-operators.md

 <GraphQLFiltersHybridFilterExample/>

-### Limiting BM25 properties
+### Specify object properties for BM25 search

 :::info Added in `v1.19`
 :::

-A `hybrid` operator can accept a `properties` array of strings that limits the set of properties that will be searched by the BM25 component of the search.
-If not specified, all text properties will be searched.
+A `hybrid` operator can accept an array of strings to limit the set of properties for the BM25 component of the search.
+If unspecified, all text properties will be searched.

-In the examples below, the `alpha` parameter is set close to 0 to favor BM25 search, and changing the `properties` from `"question"` to `"answer"` will yield a different set of results.

 import GraphQLFiltersHybridProperties from '/_includes/code/graphql.filters.hybrid.properties.mdx';